mmirudeea/website/website/tutorial/embassy/index.md

 ### Flashing

 To flash a program to the Raspberry Pi Pico via USB, it needs to be in *USB mass storage device mode*.
 To put it in this mode, you need to **hold the `BOOTSEL` button down**  while connecting it to your PC.
-Connecting and disconnecting the USB can lead to the port getting damaged, so we conveniently attached a reset button on the breadboard included on the **Pico Explorer Base**.
+Connecting and disconnecting the USB can lead to the port getting damaged, so we conveniently added a reset button to our custom board.
 Now, to make it reflashable again, just press the two buttons simultaneously.

 After connecting the board to your PC and compiling the program, locate the binary in the `target/thumbv6m-none-eabi/release/` (or `target/thumbv6m-none-eabi/debug/` if you didn't use the `--release` option) folder.
 There are a few ways to flash the binary to the board: